angular-architects/ngrx-hateoas/doc/docs/guide/01-getting-started.md

 );
 ```

-You can now set a new state of the connection object by using the `writableFlightConnection` signal on the store like this: `store.writableFlightConnection.from.set('<new value>')`.
+You can now set a new state of individual prperties of the connection object by using the `writableFlightConnection` signal on the store like this: `store.writableFlightConnection.from.set('<new value>')`.

 :::info
 This feature is currently experimental and might change in future releases.
 :::

 ### Option 4: Use a Deep Writable State Delegate
 If you want to have a writalbe signal in the interface of your store which directly modifies the state in the store you can use the `withExperimentalDeepWritableStateDelegate` feature from **ngrx-hateoas**.
 This feature creates a writable signal graph which directly modifies the state in the store when you call `set` on it.
-Because it is a deep writable it works well with template driven forms as well as signal firms.
+Because it is a deep writable it works well with template driven forms as well as signal forms.
 The following code snippet shows how to set up the store with this feature:

 ```ts
 import { signalStore, withMethods, patchState } from "@ngrx/signals";